jishnupumex/supply-chain-management-system/README.md

-# supply-chain-management-system
+# Supply-Chain-Management-System

-Supply-chain-management-system using Java Spring boot, Apache Kafka, ReactJS
+Frontend using React JS